 Hail is another potential storm by-product that can directly damage the fruit.
-Many are the times we’ve had to explain to customers why the fruit we grow looks a bit rustic.
-We reckon we’ve done a great job educating our customers over the years what “real” fruit looks like!
+Many times we’ve had to explain to customers why the fruit we grow looks a bit rustic.
+We reckon we’ve done a great job educating our customers over the years about what “real” fruit looks like!

 We’ve also lost plenty of tree branches, both in the orchard and the paddocks.